infiniteopt/InfiniteOpt.jl/docs/src/guide/measure.md

 ## Overview
-Measure operators are objects that capture the evaluation of an expression with respect to parameters, which is a distinct feature of optimization problems with infinite decision spaces.
-In dynamic optimization measures can represent integral terms such as the total cost over time, and in stochastic optimization measures can represent integrals over the uncertain parameters, such as expectations.
+Measure operators are objects that capture the evaluation of an expression with respect to infinite parameters, which is a distinct feature of optimization problems with infinite decision spaces.
+In dynamic optimization, measures typically are integral terms such as the total cost over time, and in stochastic optimization, measures can represent integrals over the uncertain parameters, such as expectations.
 In `InfiniteOpt`, measures are general operators that can be uni-variate or
 multi-variate.
 Natively we employ measure abstractions that employ discretization